Crar96/Password-generator/README.md

 Known bugs:

-Not entering any data into the input field and then pressing ok on the alert will not reload the page and bring up the alert again.
+1: Not entering any data into the input field and then pressing ok on the alert will not reload the page and bring up the alert again.
 I know there is a way to fix this by automatically reloading the page when no input is given but I could not figure this out.

+2: On the GitHub pages link the rest of the display window seems to disappear the prompt appears.
+This is not an issue when accessing the testing the application locally on a live server

 ![assignment task 5 screenshot](https://github.com/Crar96/Password-generator/assets/136388946/15a55f86-791b-413d-bc2a-99e1ac9b26f2)